What is a Certified Public Accountant (CPA)?

 Location is also something to keep in mind, as many accountants now work remotely as well.
 If you've only worked with local accountants in your area, working virtually is a great new option to keep in mind.

-CPAs can be a dynamic and influential allies for you and your business.
+CPAs can be dynamic and influential allies for you and your business.
 A qualified, experienced CPA can help advise on areas of growth for your business, assist with troublesome tax filing, save you valuable time, and save you money overall.